List of Hollyoaks spinoffs: Hollyoaks: No Going Back

 Following Crossing the Line, Andy drugs Sophie and Mel Burton.
 He rapes Mel and leaves Sam to rape Sophie, but he does not.
 Dannii tells Russ Owen that she was raped.
 He does not believe her so she attempts suicide.
 Mel, Sophie and Louise Summers stop her and report Andy to the police.
 Sam and Andy, both on the top of a cliff, are caught in a fight between themselves and Russ.
 Sam and Andy both fall over the cliff.
 Russ manages to grab the pair, however has to let one go, so lets Andy fall to his death.
-Meanwhile, Rhys Ashworth, Gilly Roach, Jessica Harris and Olivia Johnson go on a trip to a spiritrist camp.
+Meanwhile, Rhys Ashworth, Gilly Roach, Jessica Harris and Olivia Johnson go on a trip to a spiritualist camp.

 Hollyoaks: Back from the Dead

 In 2006, Andy Holt returns after surviving the fall and seeks his revenge against Russ by kidnapping his sister Nicole.
 Sam and Russ come in to free Nicole but Andy attacks them with a metal pole and threatens to rape Nicole but then Mel bursts in and whacks him over the head with the metal pole and begins to laugh at him as she calls the police.
-Whilst tied up, Andy let's slip to Russ and Nicole about Sam's involvement in the rapes.
+Whilst tied up, Andy lets slip to Russ and Nicole about Sam's involvement in the rapes.
 Andy escapes, and Mel chases after him and he runs into a metal spike and he starts to bleed from his mouth, he starts to talk but Mel can't understand what he says.
 He then dies moments later as Mel watches on.